mrfdev/CMI/Resources/FAQ/cmi-running-1.18.1.md

 </details>
 </topMenu>

-This page should help explain what I personally think is the way to run CMI on Spigot-, and Paper 1.17.1.
+This page should help explain what I personally think is the way to run CMI on Spigot-, and Paper 1.18.1.

-_(what about 1.18?
-There's no build out for 1.18)_

 ```
 > cmi version
     --------------------------------------------------